markfinerty/devops-todo-app/README.md

 ---

-## EC2 Server Setup
+## 🖥 EC2 Server Setup

-The EC2 host should have this file at `~/app/docker-compose.yml`:
+Ansible will create this, but the EC2 host should have this file at `~/app/docker-compose.yml`:

 ```
 services: